puppetlabs/puppet-docs/source/pe/3.7/razor_windows_install.md

 2. Have a normal installation of Razor ready to go, up to the point that you are ready to create the Windows repository.
 Make sure creating a repository is working correctly, for example, by creating a repository with a Linux CD or DVD image.
 3. Run the `create-repo` command again but with the `--no-content` argument rather than `--iso-url` or `--url`.
 This creates a blank repo directory and skips the `libarchive` unpacking stage.
 Keep the rest of the details (for example, the repo's name) the same.
 4. Install the `p7zip` or `p7zip-full` package for your platform, with ISO image support.
 Alternatively, anything that can unzip the ISO file will do.
-For example, you could mount the CD or DVD image using the standard mount Linux command, and then use CP to copy the files into the repository, or you could use another tool to extract the content of the image.
+For example, you could mount(1) the CD or DVD image using the standard mount Linux command, and then use cp(1) to copy the files into the repository, or you could use another tool to extract the content of the image.
 5. Unpack the Windows image into the repo directory, for example, using the command, `7z x .../windows.iso`.
 To find the directory, look in your config.yaml for the `repo_store_root` directory.
 The repo's directory should match the repo's name.
 6. Copy the WinPE WIM you created earlier to the root of your repo, located by default at `/var/lib/razor/repo-store/<repo name>` and rename the image to `razor-winpe.wim`.
 7. Test an install of Windows.